Robert of Shrewsbury: Last years and death

 Robert had been inserted into the diocese of Bangor by an archbishop of Canterbury, backed by a king of England.
 However, his episcopate coincided with the renascence of the Principality of Gwynedd under Llywelyn the Great.
 The death of Hubert Walter in 1205 removed Robert's most important patron and initiated a dispute over the succession to the archdiocese of Canterbury that led to the imposition of an interdict on the whole country and excommunication of King John personally.
-William Fitz Alan, Robert's chief regional supporter, died in 1210, leaving his lands to eldest son, also William, a minor, from whom King John demanded a huge fine before he could enter into his inheritance.
+William Fitz Alan, Robert's chief regional supporter, died in 1210, leaving his lands to his eldest son, also William, a minor, from whom King John demanded a huge fine before he could enter into his inheritance.
 This pushed the Fitz Alans decisively into the emerging baronial opposition to John and they became allies of Llywelyn, who had initiated hostilities against John earlier in the year.

 In 1211, John of England summoned the Welsh leaders to meet him at Chester, demanding expressions of loyalty.
 Most acceded.
 It was possibly on this occasion that Robert refused to meet him, giving John's excommunication as an excuse.
 In May John invaded north Wales, driving Llywelyn's forces back into Gwynedd.
 Overstretched supply lines forced John to withdraw, but in July he returned with his army.
 John retaliated against the recalcitrant Robert by sending a troop of soldiers from Brabant to Bangor.
-They burnt the city and on this occasion Bishop Robert was present in his cathedral.
+They burnt the city and on this occasion, Bishop Robert was present in his cathedral.
 They abducted him from the high altar.
 Robert had to pay a fine of two hundred hawks, then an important Welsh export, to recover his liberty.
 Lloyd comments: "it is hardly fanciful to suppose that it was the result of this outrage that Robert died in the following year."

 Robert certainly died in 1212, although some older sources say 1213.
 He was buried at Shrewsbury.